 Who’s behind this?

-Julia is the founder of Community News Lab, a nonprofit working to install community bulletin boards on public sidewalks in San Francisco.
-She is one of five inaugural Yes SF Nonprofit Innovators 2025, selected by the San Francisco Chamber of Commerce.
+Julia is one of the Yes SF Nonprofit Innovators, selected by the San Francisco Chamber of Commerce.
 Julia is also the founder of Support SF Schools, a website to help neighborhood residents volunteer and donate to their local public schools.

 Julia is a current Board Member of SF Civic Tech, the city’s longest-running weekly tech-for-good hack night, where she has volunteered for over a decade.
 She was previously the outreach chair on the board of the San Francisco Press Club.

 Julia started out her career as a classroom teacher in the east bay and worked in ed tech for many years (including five years as a senior product manager at Khan Academy).
 She holds a BA from UC Berkeley, a Masters in Education from Harvard, and an MBA from MIT Sloan School of Management.
-Yes, she really loves school.
+She is fluent in English, Spanish, and Russian, and learned English from watching Mister Rogers.

 Founding Volunteers

 Our inaugural SF Good Neighbor Week would not be possible without the help and support of all of our community partners.
-In addition, we thank individual volunteers Laura Carlson, Louise Wo, Ashley Hom, Denise Tran, and Dan Dectis, who help make this week possible.
+In addition, we thank individual volunteers Laura Carlson, Louise Wo, Ashley Hom, Denise Tran, and Dan Dectis, who helped make the inaugural week possible.